rainlab/user-plugin/README.md

 This plugin will fire some global events that can be useful for interacting with other plugins.

-- **rainlab.user.beforeAuthenticate**: Before the user is attempting to authenticate using hte Account component.
+- **rainlab.user.beforeAuthenticate**: Before the user is attempting to authenticate using the Account component.
 - **rainlab.user.login**: The user has successfully signed in.
 - **rainlab.user.deactivate**: The user has opted-out of the site by deactivating their account.
 This should be used to disable any content the user may want removed.
 - **rainlab.user.reactivate**: The user has reactivated their own account by signing back in.
 This should revive the users content on the site.